Tuesday, 12 November 2024

 From a public health and safety perspective, particularly around, as I mentioned before, raw milk, it is going to help to prevent foodborne illnesses, ensuring that consumers can trust the safety of dairy products in Victoria.
 Similarly, the strengthening of licensing requirements for the seafood sector ensures that only those who meet high standards are entrusted with the responsibility of maintaining the safety and quality of seafood products.
 From a regulatory efficiency perspective, it will allow regulators to work more effectively together, responding swiftly to any emerging issues that might affect the food supply chain.
 From an industry sustainability perspective, the necessary regulatory adjustments will support its growth and sustainability.
 It is the sustainability of the agriculture sector that is really important and is one of the key drivers in the government bringing this legislation and the government’s consistent efforts in the space of agriculture.

 We heard a bit of claptrap over there from the Nationals, trying to link the Labor Party to the Animal Justice Party.
 They like to conveniently ignore that most of their policies are driven out of Queensland by miners.
 If the Queensland National Party had their way, well, they would obviously be putting a nuclear reactor in prime agricultural land and ripping up farmland to frack it.
 We know that is where the Nationals’ policies come from, if they want to throw mud.
 Four of the last premiers in this state came from regional Victoria and were Labor MPs.
-I know it grinds the Liberals that regional seats that used to be the Liberals in the 90s – I remember growing up there when Kennett ripped the guts out of it all – are all Labor now.
-In Geelong, Ballarat – the Liberals want to sit there and say that they own rural communities, they own regional communities, but when I go out to somewhere like the lakes, they absolutely love what has happened with the ability for sport and recreational fishing there.
+I know it grinds the Liberals that regional seats that used to be the Liberals’ in the 90s – I remember growing up there when Kennett ripped the guts out of it all – are all Labor now.
+In Geelong, Ballarat – the Liberals want to sit there and say that they own rural communities and they own regional communities, but when I go out to somewhere like the lakes, they absolutely love what has happened with sport and recreational fishing there.

 I want to commend this bill to the house.
 I want to stress that we historically and currently have strong, brilliant agriculture ministers in the Labor government.
-We have great regional representation in the government of Labor MPs, and I commend this bill to the house.
+We have great regional representation in the government by Labor MPs, and I commend this bill to the house.

 Ann-Marie HERMANS (South-Eastern Metropolitan) (17:55): I also rise to speak on the Agriculture and Food Safety Legislation Amendment Bill 2024, and I also note that the bill amends the Dairy Act 2000, the Food Act 1984, the Meat Industry Act 1993 and the Seafood Safety Act 2003.
 We are very, very pleased that the government has said it has agreed to the coalition’s amendments, and we are looking forward to seeing it vote with us on that since once again we have had to put a little bit of extra thought into a bill.

 I do have to reinforce some of what my colleague Ms Crozier said about what has happened to the Cook family and their business and what an incredible disgrace it has been for a local man and a local business area to be impacted by a situation through no fault of their own.
-It makes me wonder then when we look at this bill and it includes the implication, which is very concerning to us, that we have had people in this industry, the meat industry, that were not fit and proper people.
+It makes me wonder then when we look at this bill and it includes the implication, which is very concerning to us, that we have had people in the meat industry that were not fit and proper people.
 This is incredibly laughable when you consider the history and the track record of this government.
-I mean, how on earth is it going to discern what a fit and proper person is when it cannot even have proper transparency and accountability with the way it uses its money, when it does not understand what is okay and what is not okay and when it is not prepared to do a full, thorough and transparent investigation into things like, for example, the workings of the CFMEU?
+I mean, how on earth is it going to discern what a fit and proper person is when it cannot even have proper transparency and accountability with the way it uses its money, when it does not understand what is okay and what is not okay, and when it is not prepared to do a full, thorough and transparent investigation into things like, for example, the workings of the CFMEU?
 I do not really think that this government should be putting these sorts of words into a bill when it cannot itself understand what a fit and proper person is.
 To simply imply that hardworking Victorians that are working in the industry with livestock, with seafood and with meat may not be fit and proper is simply insulting, particularly when we consider what happened to the Cook family.
 Why do we think Mr Cook continues to put his hand up for different levels of government?
 Because he has seen what has happened and he has experienced what has happened under this government, which really has no right to determine what is fit and proper.
 In fact it is incredibly laughable that they even think to put something like that into a bill, and one has to wonder where on earth they get their benchmark of what is fit and proper.

 Jacinta ERMACORA (Western Victoria) (17:59): It is my pleasure to speak on this bill this afternoon, the Agriculture and Food Safety Legislation Amendment Bill 2024.
 This bill amends the Meat Industry Act 1993 to enable Victoria’s meat and seafood regulator PrimeSafe to more efficiently share information in specified circumstances.
-It strengthens integrity by introducing fit and proper person criteria, and I will address some of the comments from opposite.
+It strengthens integrity by introducing fit and proper person criteria – and I will address some of the comments from those opposite.
 It creates stronger protections for the sale of raw milk, makes a number of governance improvements and amends the Food Act 1984.

 Just in terms of context, in south-western Victoria, like most regional communities in Victoria, my own home region of south-west relies on a clear, accountable and enforceable food safety regulatory framework.
-As one of the largest producers of food by value in the nation, this is important not only to our region in south-west Victoria but also to the state as a whole.
+As we are one of the largest producers of food by value in the nation, this is important not only to our region in south-west Victoria but also to the state as a whole.
 Food and Fibre Great South Coast mention on their website:

 South West Victoria is Australia’s top agricultural production region, delivering over $4.6 billion in output annually.
 The food and fibre sector is also the region’s largest, contributing 60% of the region’s GRP and 21.6% of all jobs.